a5kin/artipixoids/CONCEPT.md

 so, each cell should be present in a set of neighbours of all its neighbours.

-Be warned, any border function that breaks the neighborhood homogeneity (Eq.
-11), will also break an energy conservation, unless the buffered interactions (see below) with off-board cells are explicitly restricted in update rules.
+Be warned, any border function that breaks the neighborhood homogeneity, will also break an energy conservation, unless the buffered interactions (see below) with off-board cells are explicitly restricted in update rules.

 #### Single cell design
 ![Single cell design in BSCA.](img/bsca_cell.png "Single cell design in BSCA.")